brajeshwar/brajeshwar.github.io/books.md

 [2022](/2022/books/),
 …

+> My life's mission is to be eventually free enough to escape into a world of solitude and read all of my [Books Wishlist](https://www.amazon.in/hz/wishlist/ls/26U9UE2WQ2WTI).

 {% comment %}

-T0D0: Book Images, Description, and Personal Review
+TBD: Book Images, Description, and Personal Review

 Should I recommend the following (Rethink, Reread)?